 Yapavai, Hopi and Navajo / Desert points (you need a car to drive to Navajo and Desert View Points, no shuttle goes there) are the best viewpoints for watching sunrise at the Grand Canyon South Rim.

 Since we had a car, we drove towards Desert View Point.
-Dawn was already breaking out and it seemed the trees on the side of the rim were lit up with a reddish / orange backdrop.
+Dawn was already breaking out and it seemed the trees on the side of the rim were lit up with a reddish/orange backdrop.
 We stopped at various points on this road to see the sky change from a fiery red to a paler orange and yellow.
-It was a cloudy morning and that added to the riot of colours in the sky.
+It was a cloudy morning and that added to the riot of colors in the sky.

 Desert View Point is towards East Rim and seeing the Colorado river snake through the vast Canyon that morning was spectacular.
 There is a Watch Tower built at this point.
 Although this is a modern structure built of concrete and steel, there is a veneer of native stone applied by the architect to create the desired effect of a structure rising from the Canyon.